 What the data says

 The relationship between P/PA and walk rate is positive too, but weaker than the relationship with strikeout rate.
-This wasn't as intuitive; when I started working on this I started with the thesis that we would see correlations between both strikeout rate and walk rate.
+This wasn't as intuitive; when I started working on this I started with the thesis that strikeouts would be more strongly correlated than walks, but the walk rate wouldn't be too far behind.
 It is a positive correlation and it's the second strongest correlation I found with actual data.
 But it's significantly weaker than the relationship between P/PA and strikeout rate.
 I guess that's why we run numbers and don't just blog about things we think are true.

 That is the central tension of this report: